Saint Nedelya

 Icon "Saints Anastasia and Paraskeva Friday", Russia, XV century.

 Saint Nedelya (St. Sunday, St. Anastasia, in folk Orthodoxy of the Slavs is the personification of Sunday as day of the week.
 It is correlated with Saint Anastasia (in Bulgarians also with Saint Kyriakia.
-The veneration of the Week is associated with the prohibition of various kinds of work (cf. the origin of the Slavic week from not to do).
+The veneration of the Week is associated with the prohibition of various kinds of work (cf. the origin of the Slavic Sunday from not to do).

 In Old Russian sources

 The Old Russian sermons against paganism ("Word about creatures and days of the week" and "Word of St. Gregory...
 How the first Gentiles worshipped idols"), it is said that one should not venerate the image of the Week as a "goon", not the day of the week as such, but "Christ's resurrection".

 The formation of the popular cult of the Holy Week was also influenced by the translated apocrypha "Epistle of Jesus on the Week."
 According to the Apocrypha, a stone falls from heaven in Rome or Jerusalem in which a "scroll" is found.
 In the name of Christ, it prescribes righteous living and observance of Sunday (week), as many significant events have taken place on this day: the Annunciation, Baptism and Resurrection of Christ, on which the Last Judgment will also take place.
 In conclusion, it is said that he who does not believe the "scriptures" will be cursed and condemned to torment.
 Moreover, the Polish and Southwestern Russian apocrypha copies, based on the Western European editions, mention only the veneration of Week, while the Great Russian apocrypha copies, based on a Byzantine protograph, along with Week, also mention Wednesday and Friday as venerable days "by which the earth stands".
 The apocryphal plot is reflected in Ukrainian and Belarusian folklore and in Russian spiritual verses.
 Besides apocryphal writings, the popular veneration of the Week was influenced by the cult of St. Anastasia (άναστασία "Sunday").